 - "It accommodates two with good space, and four in a pinch, though we wouldn't recommend it for four adults beyond a quick jaunt to the beach on a sunny day." -- New Car Test Drive (2012)

 The VW Eos has a five-piece hardtop that retracts at the push of a button.
-Reviewers especially like that the top panel is made of glass, and is a power tilt and sliding moonroof when you don’t want to put down the entire top.
-Sensors in the back of the car will even tell you if you don’t have enough space behind the car where you’re parked to put the top down.
+Reviewers especially like that the top panel is made of glass, and is a power tilt-and-sliding moonroof when you don’t want to put down the entire top.
+Sensors in the back of the car will even tell you if you don’t have enough space behind the car to put the top down.

 Reviewers think the Eos’ tech features are easy to use, with one saying the different menus have intuitive navigation.
 One test driver says the touch screen is hard to see in bright light, especially with the top down.
 The optional audio system receives positive comments for its impressive sound quality.

 - "The available 10-speaker, 600-watt audio system produces a full, natural sound that's among the best we've heard." -- Kelley Blue Book

 - "The car's cabin tech is good, without being ground-breaking.
 The Eos doesn't offer the connected-app strides made by Audi models.
 The navigation, phone, and music systems all feel solid.
 However, this technology is the same as found in the much less expensive Jetta." -- CNET (2012)

 - "The glass pop-and-slide moonroof built into the convertible top is, frankly, awesome." -- Automobile Magazine (2012)

 - "I especially appreciated being able to toggle between different screens on the navigation system, which showed fuel consumption, navigation instructions, phone commands and audio information.
 The interfaces were easy to use, and all displays were not only handy but also attractive." -- Mother Proof (2012)